anir-tubi/tubi-roku/README.md

 # Submission Release
 Submission releases are releases that are sent to Roku.

 1\.
+Set up the environment variables (listed in the [build step](#build)) as some of the following steps are dependant on these variables.

+2\.
 Run unit tests locally

 `$ gulp install --test`

-2\.
+3\.
 Prepare for submission release.
 - Create a new branch based off of master which will be used to make updates as needed for a submission release.
 Branch name is not important, but for clarity it can be something like: `updates_for_x_y_submission`, where x is the Major Release number and where y is the Minor Release number: i.e. `updates_for_2_14_submission`.

 - Create a new `new_images_since_x_y` file: i.e. `new_images_since_2_9` in the `new_images_since` directory.